SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

-Certain circumstances (typically involving a character attempting a task without a force actively opposing her, such as climbing a wall or piloting a boat) may call for a static diﬃculty number.
-In these cases, select a standard diﬃculty or use a special diﬃculty.
-Circumstances involving an actively opposing force call for an opposed diﬃculty.
+Certain circumstances (typically involving a character attempting a task without a force actively opposing her, such as climbing a wall or piloting a boat) may call for a static difficulty number.
+In these cases, select a standard difficulty or use a special difficulty.
+Circumstances involving an actively opposing force call for an opposed difficulty.

 Standard Difﬁculties
-A standard diﬃculty is a number that the gamemaster assigns to an action based on how challenging the gamemaster thinks it is.
-Existing conditions can change the diﬃculty of an action.
-For instance, walking has an Automatic diﬃculty for most characters, but the gamemaster may require someone who is just regaining the use of his legs to make a Very Diﬃcult running roll to move even a few steps.
+A standard difficulty is a number that the gamemaster assigns to an action based on how challenging the gamemaster thinks it is.
+Existing conditions can change the difficulty of an action.
+For instance, walking has an Automatic difficulty for most characters, but the gamemaster may require someone who is just regaining the use of his legs to make a Very Difficult running roll to move even a few steps.
-The numbers in parentheses indicate the range of diﬃculty numbers for that level.
+The numbers in parentheses indicate the range of difficulty numbers for that level.
 Automatic (0): Almost anyone can perform this action; there is no need to roll.
-(Generally, this diﬃculty is not listed in a pregenerated adventure; it is included here for reference purposes.)
+(Generally, this difficulty is not listed in a pregenerated adventure; it is included here for reference purposes.)
 Very Easy (1–5): Nearly everyone can accomplish this task.
-Typically, tasks with such a low diﬃculty only are rolled when they are crucial to the scenario.
+Typically, tasks with such a low difficulty only are rolled when they are crucial to the scenario.
-Easy (6–10): Although characters usually have no diﬃculty with this task, an untrained character may ﬁnd it challenging.
+Easy (6–10): Although characters usually have no difficulty with this task, an untrained character may ﬁnd it challenging.
 Moderate (11–15): There is a fair chance that the average character will fail at this type of task.
 Tasks of this type require skill, effort, and concentration.
-Diﬃcult (16–20): Those with little experience in the task must have a lot of luck to accomplish this type of action.
+Difficult (16–20): Those with little experience in the task must have a lot of luck to accomplish this type of action.
-Very Diﬃcult (21–25): The average character only rarely succeeds at these kinds of task.
+Very Difficult (21–25): The average character only rarely succeeds at these kinds of task.
 Only the most talented regularly succeed.
 Heroic (26–30), Legendary (31 or more): These kinds of tasks are nearly impossible, though there’s still a slim chance that lucky average